Jefferson State Community College logo

 Key Highlights

-• Serves over 8,512 students, providing broad access to higher education and workforce development.
+• Serves over 8,512 students, providing accessible higher education pathways.

 Timeline